daita-technologies/interface/README.md

   utils/
     .ts
 ```

 All files and directories should be **camelCase** to separate words.

 **public/**
-Contains static files such as index. html, javascript library files, images, and other assets, etc.
+Contains static files such as `index.html`, JavaScript library files, images, and other assets, etc.

 **src/components/**
-Contains components share between pages.
+Contains components that are shared between pages.

 **src/config/**
 Contains configurations of the app.